ImranAdan/SidecarIssue/README.md

-# Issue Description - Sidecar not Forwarding POST Requests
+# FIXED: 1.2.6.RELEASE -- Issue Description - Sidecar not Forwarding POST Requests

 The following set of projects demonstrate how the Sidecar is not able to forward a POST request payload even though headers are configured for respective feign client.